Branch-Resolved Characterization of Feed-Forward Error in Dynamic Teleportation via Classical Choi Shadows: Branch-Resolved Characterization

 \subsection{Classical Choi Shadows}

-Completely characterizing dynamical quantum processes is computationally intensive, as the number of measurements required to do so scales exponentially~\cite{Kunjummen_Tran_Carney_Taylor_2023, Levy_Luo_Clark_2024} with the number of qubits involved.
-Our goal is to estimate the branch-resolved Choi operators $\mathcal{C}_m$ for single-qubit teleportation, and as a result, only two qubits are needed to perform full tomography of these $\mathcal{C}_m$.
-While this is relatively tractable computationally, even small increases to the number of qubits would quickly render the task impractical for many experimental scenarios.
-Alternatively, ShadowQPT~\cite{Kunjummen_Tran_Carney_Taylor_2023, Levy_Luo_Clark_2024} has demonstrated the viability of a classical shadow approach to reconstructing the Choi matrix for a quantum process using fewer measurements.
-Thus, we use our two-qubit Choi environment to validate the accuracy of estimations produced via our non-mitigated Choi shadow estimator (Eq.~\ref{eq:non_mitigated_estimator}) against conventional full Choi-state tomography.
-For multi-qubit teleportation, and experiments with larger reference-output systems, full tomography would quickly become impractical, in which case our shadow implementation serves as a particularly insightful reference.
+Completely characterizing dynamical quantum processes is computationally intensive, as the number of measurements required to do so scales exponentially~\cite{Levy_Luo_Clark_2024, Huang_Kueng_Preskill_2020, volya2024fast} with the number of qubits involved.
+Our goal experimentally is to estimate the branch-resolved Choi operators $\mathcal{C}_m$ for single-qubit teleportation, and thus the Choi subsystem we aim to reconstruct consists only of the two reference-output qubits $R, B$.
+While full tomography of two qubits is relatively tractable computationally, even small increases to the number of qubits would quickly render the task impractical for many experimental scenarios.
+Alternatively, ShadowQPT~\cite{Kunjummen_Tran_Carney_Taylor_2023, Levy_Luo_Clark_2024} has demonstrated that classical-shadow methods can be used to construct stochastic Choi estimators which estimate selected properties of quantum processes using fewer measurements than conventional full process tomography.
+Thus, we use our two-qubit Choi environment to experimentally validate the accuracy of estimations produced via our non-mitigated Choi shadow estimator (Eq.~\ref{eq:non_mitigated_estimator}) against full process tomography of the branch Choi operators.
+For multi-qubit teleportation, and experiments with larger reference-output systems, full tomography of these branch Choi operators would quickly become infeasible, in which case our shadow implementation serves as an insightful reference for efficiently estimating appropriately selected, actionable process information without exhaustive process tomography.

-We take a branch-resolved approach to performing classical shadow tomography of the post-teleportation branch Choi operators.
-For each shadow circuit, a randomized two-qubit Pauli basis $b = (b_R, b_B) \in \{ X, Y, Z \}^{\otimes 2}$ for the qubits $R$, $B$ is generated.
-Each shot of a given shadow circuit then produces: (1) The classical branch readout obtained from the mid-circuit measurement, and (2) A terminal measurement outcome bitstring $s = (s_R, s_B) \in \{0, 1\}^{\otimes 2}$ for qubits $R$, $B$.